HashenUdara/enterprise-ai-agent-prototype/PRD.md

 * refund-eligible orders
 * high-value orders
 * orders with open tickets
+* at least one Gold-tier delayed order with an open ticket for Scenario 1
+* at least one policy-eligible refund below that tier's `maxAutoRefund` for Scenario 2
+* at least one policy-eligible refund above that tier's `maxAutoRefund` for Scenario 3

 The objective is to allow Codex to discover records dynamically.

+The named demo records must be deterministic and documented, but the tools must discover them through normal searches.
+Tool implementations must not contain hardcoded customer or order IDs.

 ---